sylouuu/php-curl/README.md

         'Authorization: foobar'
     ],
     'ssl' => '/path/to/cacert.ext', // Use it for SSL (optional)
-    'autoclose' => true/false       // Is the request must be automatically closed (optional) ]
+    'autoclose' => true             // Is the request must be automatically closed (optional) ]
 ```